CrypticRage/BossJoints/README.md

-# Joints
+# BossJoints
-This is an addon for Autodesk Fusion 360 that assists in drawing different types of joint geometry.
+BossJoints is an addon for Autodesk Fusion 360 that assists in drawing different types of joint geometry intended to be cut by a CNC router.

 Box Joint:
 ![alt text][sample]